 This is one among the dishes which will warrant less time and simple methods.
-A healthy and comfort food which is usually prepared in hot sunny days to cool down the heat.
+Healthy and comfortable food is usually prepared on hot sunny days to cool down the heat.
 Most of the vegetables used in this curry also help to beat down the hot weather.
 I prefer to add Okra and ash gourd, chow chow and cucumber.
 This curry made with curd is very comforting and smooth to your stomach with mild spices and less oil.
 The same recipe is also made around Tamilnadu with little variations based on the regions.
-In some places of Tamilnadu, roasted dals powdered and added to the curry.
+In some places of Tamilnadu, roasted dals are powdered and added to the curry.
 I am making the curry in Kerala style with coconut paste.

 A sour Indian style curd yoghurt is the main and important non-compromisable ingredient.
 If the curd/yoghurt is not sour enough the curry won’t taste good.

 Fresh/frozen coconut needs to be ground into a smooth paste along with cumin, chilli, turmeric.
 I added the turmeric separately in this recipe.